 I issued a request to port my landline number to Verizon.
 Even though they told me it could take 2-10 business days for the port to complete, they also said it frequently happens much sooner.
 Why a regular mobile phone can be done in 15 minutes but it takes a landline at least two days, I'm not sure.

 The level of notification about the process was not optimal, at least back in October 2012.
 Maybe they fixed it since then.
 Hopefully newer devices don't manually require you to reprogram your phone by dialing *228 after the port is finished, either.

 Of course, this device (and service) comes with caveats, which I will highlight below:

 - Faxing is not supported, but there are a number of cost-effective alternatives for that, including OneSuite’s Internet Fax service, which I haven’t used in a while.

 - Home Security Systems or other types of callout systems may not work.
 Compatibility varies.

 - The device has a battery, so it will operate in a power outage.
-However, the battery will only operate for a few hours of talk time and will last a day and a half in standby mode.
-This is clearly not going to work for an extended power outage.
+However, the battery will only operate for a few houra.
+According to the specs, the battery will last for a few hours of talk time and will last a day and a half in standby mode.
+The most I've had it last is about four hours total.

-Of course, if you want something even cheaper, you can get Straight Talk Wireless Home Phone, which is essentially the same service with a lower per-month price ($15/mo), but you have to buy the hardware device upfront for $99.99.
+A cheaper version of the same thing is the offering from Straight Talk Wireless Home Phone, which is essentially the same service with a lower per-month price ($15/mo).
+You do have to buy the hardware device upfront (In 2016, at my location, this is $50).
 I chose the Verizon version because I prefer to deal with the underlying service provider directly in most cases.